 Every week, around 20 Australian children present to an emergency department following exposure to button batteries, including ingestions and insertions.
 Keep products with button batteries out of sight and out of reach of small children.

-Lithium button batteries are found in many common household products, such as remote control car keys, TV remote controls, calculators, kitchen and bathroom scales and greeting cards.
+Button batteries are found in many common household products, such as remote control car keys, TV remote controls, calculators, kitchen and bathroom scales and greeting cards.

 Button batteries are a little known but severe injury risk for children.
 Every week, around 20 Australian children present to an emergency department following exposure to button batteries, including ingestions and insertions.
 Incidents are most common among very young children and toddlers, with the majority of cases involving children younger than six years.